Obi1knube/codeChronicles/README.md

 **Note**: The [express-session](https://www.npmjs.com/package/express-session) package stores the session data on the client in a cookie.
 When you are idle on the site for more than a set time, the cookie will expire and you will be required to log in again to start a new session.
 This is the default behavior and you do not have to do anything to your application other than implement the npm package.

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Technical Acceptance Criteria: 40%

-* Satisfies all of the preceding acceptance criteria plus the following:

-    * Application’s folder structure follows the Model-View-Controller paradigm.

-    * Uses the [express-handlebars](https://www.npmjs.com/package/express-handlebars) package to implement Handlebars.js for your Views.

-    * Application must be deployed to Heroku.

-### Deployment: 32%

-* Application deployed at live URL.

-* Application loads with no errors.

-* Application GitHub URL submitted.

-* GitHub repository contains application code.

-### Application Quality: 15%

-* User experience is intuitive and easy to navigate.

-* User interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the Challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality readme file with description, screenshot, and link to deployed application.

 ## Review

 You are required to submit BOTH of the following for review: